Hannah Maynard: Later years and legacy

 Between 1897 and 1902, while continuing her studio portraiture, Maynard was the official photographer of the Victoria Police Department, producing mug shots as required as well as portraits of officers.
 She also photographed for the government in other capacities and worked as an ethnographic photographer.
 In 1907 her husband Richard died, and in 1912 she retired, selling her photographic equipment to a local Chinese photographer.
 She summarized her achievement by stating that "I think I can say with confidence that we photographed everyone in the town at one time or another."
+Throughout her career, the studio remained both a commercial enterprise and a space for sustained artistic experimentation.
 Maynard died in 1918 in Victoria at the age of 84.
 She is buried in Ross Bay Cemetery.

 A play by Janet Munsil based on the life of Maynard, Be Still, premiered at Richmond's Gateway Theatre on March 1, 2001 and opened at Victoria's Belfry Theatre on March 14 of the same year.
 Elizabeth Lazebnik subsequently adapted the play into the film Be Still, in which Maynard was portrayed by Piercey Dalton.
 Lazebnik also previously made a short film about Maynard, The Multiple Selves of Hannah Maynard, in 2005.
 The British Columbia Archives holds the Maynard Family Collection, which includes hundreds of portraits by Hannah, Maynard's trick photography, the BC Gems series, and the Mrs. R. Maynard Photographic Studio ledgers.

 In 2015, her work was included in The Artist Herself: Self-Portraits by Canadian Historical Artists, an exhibition co-curated by Alicia Boutilier and Tobi Bruce who also co-edited the book/catalogue.